li-emily/Final_Project/README.md

 # Final_Project

 ## Overview
-**Topic**: COVID cases and vaccinations on a US county level lens.
+**Topic**: Measuring the Impact of the COVID Epidemic

-**Question**: How can we predict possible future cases/vaccinations?
-Where does the US need to focus on?
+**Question**: Which demographic factors can contribute to the likelihood of developing severe responses to COVID-19

-**Data source**: County level information about the following: vaccination rate, COVID cases, and demographics.
+**Data source**: State and County level information about the following: vaccination rate, COVID cases, and demographics.

 **Communication**: Through Slack direct messages, weekly Zoom meetings.
 Share files through Google Drive.